mingchaoma/Okta-Telephony-with-Twilio-Verify/README.md

 Variable | Value
 --- | ---
-`VERIFY_SID`| VAxxxxxxxxx (the Verify service that you created at previous steps)
+`VERIFY_SID`| VAxxxxxxxxx (the Verify service that you created at previous steps) `auth_secret`| please create a random string and note it down, this will be used to authenticate the API call from Okta

 6. Save and Deploy
 7. Take a note of your Twilio Function URL, in this example, it will be something like https://Okta-xxxx.twil.io/Okta_MFA.
 This is the URL that you will use when setting up the Okta telephony inline hook